WHERE DID IT BEGIN?

 The MS Fitness Challenge (MSFC) was birthed from David Lyons' MS Bodybuilding Challenge and his wife, registered nurse, Kendra's desire to help others who suffer from multiple sclerosis.
 His bodybuilding challenge and his book, David's Goliath, about his journey as a bodybuilder with MS, are inspirations to others who find trials and obstacles in life too difficult to overcome.
 David and Kendra founded the MS Fitness Challenge charity organization as a way for others to join them and fight this debilitating disease through health & fitness.

-Partnered with optimalbodypersonalfitness and the many loyal sponsors along with host gyms nationwide, it is the goal of the MS Fitness Challenge to provide certified fitness professionals to people with MS nationwide in an effort to educate and train them in the benefits of health & fitness in winning the battle against multiple sclerosis.
-MSFC will pay for these professionals to work with the person signed up for the Challenge and a membership for that person at one of the MSFC host fitness centers through the donations of its supporters.
+Partnered with optimalbodypersonalfitness and our many loyal sponsors, it is the goal of the MS Fitness Challenge to educate people with MS on a lifestyle of fitness, nutrition and mindset in conquering this disease.
+MSFC is certifying fitness professionals worldwide to work one on one with people with MS in an effort to educate and train them in the benefits of health & fitness in winning the battle against multiple sclerosis.

 MSFC implements the support people with MS need to stay as fit as possible, overcome limits and keep their bodies moving.
 Help us help those with MS to beat this disease through health & fitness and combat its devastating effects on the body.
 We are a 501(c)(3) not-for-profit organization and 100% of all donations go to the cost of the MS Fitness Challenge program.